Kosovo medics accused of trafficking kidneys

 The Associated Press news agency released some details this week, saying it had seen a copy of the indictment.

-Kosovo's ethnic Albanian majority declared the province to be an independent state in 2008, a decision recognised by many Western states but still resisted by Serbia and its allies.'Led by a surgeon'
+Kosovo's ethnic Albanian majority declared the province to be an independent state in 2008, a decision recognised by many Western states but still resisted by Serbia and its allies.

 The indictment was filed at Pristina's district court last month and follows an investigation launched in 2008 by Kosovan and UN police officers.

 The suspects are accused of trafficking in human organs, organised crime, unlawful exercise of medical activities and abusing official authority.

 One is described as a "person that previously worked at a senior level in the Ministry of Health".

 EU prosecutor Jonathan Ratel is quoted by AP as saying in the indictment that an "organised criminal group" had trafficked persons into Kosovo for the purpose of removing "human organs for transplant to other persons".